techie-dan/techie-dan/README.md

 <!-- Introduction & About-->
 I’m a 📱 Mobile Developer dedicated to delivering smooth, responsive, and elegant apps with a strong eye for polished UI and flawless user experiences.
-I specialize in both native iOS development (Swift/SwiftUI) and cross-platform solutions with Flutter, turning ideas into real, usable, and delightful products.
+I specialize in cross-platform mobile apps with Flutter, turning ideas into real, usable, and delightful products.

-Passionate about writing clean, maintainable code, I focus on bringing concepts to life on any device—whether that means building deeply native experiences for iOS or creating flexible, scalable apps with Flutter and Firebase.
+Passionate about writing clean, maintainable code, I focus on bringing concepts to life on any device—whether that means building deeply mobile  experiences for iOS & andriod creating flexible, scalable apps with Firebase.
 With an eye for detail and a commitment to best practices, I aim to deliver reliable, high-quality apps that users genuinely love.

 Always learning, always improving, and always ready to take on the next challenge.